bsmg/beat-saber-community-wiki/beginners-guide.md

 <!-- TITLE: Beginners Guide for Users -->
 <!-- SUBTITLE: How to install mods for Beat Saber -->

-# How to Install Mods
+# How to install mods

 Follow these instructions to get mods working in Beat Saber!